 The college started with three departments: the department of civil engineering (CE), the department of electrical engineering (EE), and the department of mechanical engineering (ME).
 In 1968, the department of architecture was established and it became a college in 1984 (1404 A.H.) under the name the College of Architecture and Planning.

-In 1974 two departments were established: the department of chemical engineering (CHE) and the department of petroleum engineering (PE).
+In 1974 two departments were established: the department of chemical engineering (CHE) and the department of petroleum engineering (PE) which later changed to petroleum and natural gas engineering.
 In 1988 (1408 A.H.) surveying engineering (SE) was also established as a program in the department of civil engineering.
 In 1982 (1402A.H.), the program of industrial engineering was established in the department of mechanical engineering.
 Later on the program became the department of industrial engineering (IE) in 2002 (1423 A.H.).
-In sum, there are now six departments offering the Bachelor of Science Degree in the following fields:
+In sum, there are now six departments offering the following degrees: